 For many Chinese consumers, luxury brands from Europe and the U.S. are seen as prestigious.
 In fact, labels like Louis Vuitton, Chanel, Cartier, Burberry, and Apple were among the favorites for gift-giving by wealthy Chinese consumers.
 In recent years, “Made in the USA” brands, including Tory Burch, Kate Spade, and Michael Kors, become increasingly popular in China.
 U.S. export businesses expanding into China can benefit from a halo effect from these products by emphasizing their own U.S. origins, particularly if they are marketing luxury items.
 In marketing materials, international businesses might emphasize that their U.S. exports are high quality and that customers feel good about themselves when they use them.

 Global business owners benefit by focusing on luxury brand products that Chinese consumers are more likely to use in public.
-This is because rich customers will pay for luxury cellphones and handbags without any concern of money.
+This is because rich customers will pay for luxury cellphones and handbags without any concern of money – another key driver for China social ecommerce.

 Characteristics of Chinese luxury consumers